ivansimwx/private-events/README.md

 This project will require you to model many-to-many relationships and also to be very conscious about your foreign keys and class names (hint: you won’t be able to just rely on Rails’ defaults like you have before).

 ## commands and steps( after syncing with github)
-rails g model Event name:string desc:string data:data
+# rails g model Event name:string desc:string data:data
+# rails g controller Events index
+# rails db:migrate
-rails g controller Events index rails db:migrate update event's index view in index.html.erb to show list of events bundle add devise bundle add responder
+# update event's index view in index.html.erb to show list of events
+# bundle add devise
+# bundle add responders
+# rails generate devise:install
+# in config/environments/development.rb, add line config.action_mailer.default_url_options = { host: 'localhost', port: 3000 }
+# rails generate devise User
+# rails db:migrate